 - Facilities listed or proposed for listing on the National Priorities List

-- Facilities subject to unilateral administrative orders, court orders, administrative orders on consent, or judicial consent decrees
+- Properties subject to unilateral administrative orders, court orders, administrative orders on consent, or judicial consent decrees

 - Facilities that are subject to the jurisdiction, custody, or control of the U.S. government